hyperledger/besu-docs/docs/Concepts/Pruning.md

 ([`--sync-mode=FAST`](../Reference/CLI/CLI-Syntax.md#sync-mode)) downloads the block headers and transaction receipts, and verifies the chain of block headers from the genesis block.

+!!!important
+    Fast synchronization is the default setting for named networks selected when starting Besu with the [`--network` CLI option](../Reference/CLI/CLI-Syntax.md#network), except for `dev` development network..

 ## Pruning

 In Besu, pruning reduces the storage required by removing state trie nodes that are unreachable